Denniskwg/alx-higher_level_programming/README.md

-# This epository contains all python projects done during the curriculum
+# This Repository contains all python projects done during the curriculum